Grammarly vs. PerfectIt: Which Is Better?

 How Grammarly Continually Improves Its Software

-Grammarly constantly improves its algorithm by making it faster and more accurate.
+Grammarly regularly improves its algorithm by making it faster and more accurate.
 It also refines the suggestions given to users.

 Grammarly is able to make these enhancements by considering user feedback.